cmoore91/COVID_mask_settings/README.md

 * CAD Software: Autodesk Fusion360
 * Filament: Matterhackers PRO PLA

+This can accomplish printing 35 Shield Frames in <30 hours, or 51 minutes per shield.

 For people not using Cura slicer and want to copy the settings I used:

 The CRITICAL slicer settings are as follows: